 In the U.S., we celebrate St. Patrick’s Day with shamrock shakes, clovers, and all things green.
 We also eat a lot of corned beef and cabbage, but did this tradition even originate in Ireland?

-Pour yourself a Guinness and learn everything there is to know about this classic, one-pot meal.
+Pour yourself a Guinness and learn everything there is to know about this classic, one-pot meal!

 Let’s cover the basics before we delve into the history of this hearty meal.
 If you’ve ever furrowed your brow over a pub menu, wondering what the heck “corned” beef is, well, you’re not alone.

 “Corn” is an old-fashioned term for large chunks of rock salt.
 So, “corned” beef is a cut of meat (typically brisket), that’s been cured with large corns of salt and brine.
-The curing process involves soaking the beef brisket in brine for a few days—it’s just like making pickles, but with meat.
+The curing process involves soaking the beef brisket in brine for a few days—it’s just like making pickles, in a way, but with meat.

 One of the main ingredients used to make brine is Prague powder.
 This contains sodium nitrite and, it’s the ingredient that gives corned beef its unique pink hue.
 Pickling spices, garlic, and sugar are all used to make corned beef, as well.